phillipswdc/mcp-server-hubspot/README.md

 This server runs over `stdio`, uses the official HubSpot SDK under the hood, and persists audit history plus property-schema cache in a local SQLite database.

+## Built With AI Assistance using Claude Code

+Large parts of this codebase were drafted with [Claude](https://www.anthropic.com/claude) (Anthropic).

 ## Why This Exists

 HubSpot is easy to read from and dangerously easy to mutate badly if an agent is operating with weak guardrails.